DigitalPublishingToolkit/TOD18-Geoblocking/md/16BozdagTurkey.md

 These changes provoked a strong reaction on Twitter, Facebook and Eksisozluk, a widely used dictionary-like user-generated website in Turkey.
-However, not as many people participated as in the “Don’t touch my internet” mobilization of 2011.
+However, not as many people participated as in the 'Don’t touch my internet' mobilization of 2011.
 One reason behind for this is the fallout from the Gezi protests, which saw escalated police violence.
 Another reason is that people were more interested in the local election campaigns that also took place in March 2104.